Hubbry Logo

 The XF sedan and wagon range was sold between October 1984 and February 1988.

-In 1980, Ford Australia planned to phase out the full-size, rear-wheel drive Falcon after the 1982 XE model.
-It was to be replaced by a smaller front-wheel drive car derived from the Ford Telstar/Mazda 626 platform, in a program dubbed Project Capricorn.
-However, the market success of the XD Falcon against the smaller Holden Commodore saw Bill Dix, who became CEO in 1981, cancel the project.
+In 1980, with high fuel prices in the wake of the 1979 oil crisis leading market sentiment in favour of smaller cars, Ford Australia planned to phase out the full-size, rear-wheel drive Falcon after the 1982 XE model.
+It was to be replaced by a smaller front-wheel drive car derived from the Ford Telstar/Mazda 626 platform, in a program dubbed Capricorn.
+However, the market success of the XD Falcon against the smaller Holden Commodore saw Bill Dix, who became CEO in 1981, cancel the program.
 Ford instead began development of the EA26 Falcon program, a new full-size, rear-wheel drive car range.
-The XF Falcon was conceived as an interim facelift for the XE Falcon until the all-new car was ready to go on sale.
+The XF Falcon was conceived as an interim facelift for the XE Falcon until the all-new fifth-generation Falcon was ready to go on sale.

 XF models were available with a choice of 3.3 or 4.1-litre engine six-cylinder engines.
-The 4.1-litre unit was standard on Fairmont models and the S-Pack.
+The 4.1-litre unit was standard on Fairmont models.

 Power and torque outputs for the carburetted 3.3 and 4.1 litre engines saw little or no change from the preceding XE series; engineering revisions were aimed at improving fuel economy and driveability.
 The 3.3 litre engine's maximum power and torque outputs remained at 90 kW (120 hp) and 240 N⋅m (180 ft⋅lb).
 Maximum power for the 4.1 litre engine decreased slightly from 105 to 103 kW (141 to 138 hp), while torque increased from 310 to 316 N⋅m (229 to 233 ft⋅lb)